lynchlab-ucsf/LynchLab-Sample-Processing/README.md

 #### d.
 Entries and Use

-*	Navigate through Projects to specific Experiment type and Personal Entries/Sample Type.
+*	Navigate through Projects to Processing IDs and then to the specific processing ID # folder.
-*	Create a new blank entry for yourself in the Personal Entries directory by clicking the plus sign on the upper left side of the page.
-Click on entry and then “Entry From Template”.
+*	Create a new blank entry for yourself in the Processing IDs directory by clicking the plus sign on the upper left side of the page.
+Click on entry, then “Entry From Template”
-*	Select the correct template for your experiment type (example: 16s experiments)
-*	Name the entry “Name, experiment type, sample type” (example: Claire gDNA extraction from Mother Stool)
+*	Name the entry by the assigned processing ID number listed in Airtable (example as WISC: ID1)
-*	Start inputting your protocol by uploading your protocol doc to “add protocol” tab
+*	Start inputting your protocol by uploading your protocol documents to “add protocol” tab
 *	Fill in the “Notes” tab with your experiment notes and information necessary.
 It is very important to you keep the log of specific samples used by filling in the template’s fields.
 *	This can now only be edited by you but can be viewed by any user in our group.